orlandocaraballo/sei/14-intro-to-object-oriented-programming/14-intro-to-object-oriented-programming.md

 - isFoggy - `true`
 - monstersExist - `true`

+### Constructor

+1. Create a class `Car` that store the `brand`, `wheels` and `color` properties.

+    - Try logging the properties to the console.

-### Constructors
+### Methods

-Take one of the following objects you created above and replicate it using a generic constructor function.
-Instantiate a object literal based off your constructor.
-Ex : Wizard Gandalf or Video Game Level Lava Map
+1. Create a class `Circle` that stores a property `radius`

+2. Create a method called `calculateDiameter` that multiplies the `radius` by two.
+Create a new object instance and log the `calculateDiameter` return value to the console.

+3. Create a method called `calculateCircumference` that returns 2 times the radius multiplied by pi.
+(Use the special property `Math.PI` available in javascript)

-Using dot notation change a property value in your object instance.
+4. Using dot notation change the `radius` property value in your object instance.
+Now log the return value of `calculateCircumference` to the console.
-Ex : Wizard Gandalf has age 78 and is changed to age 108

-Give your object constructor a useful function, have one of your instance call your new method Ex.
-Wizard can do Fire Attack ( gandalf.fireAttack(); )
+5. Change the `calculateCircumference` name to `circumference` and modify it to be a getter method.

-### Classes
+### Inheritance

 1. Create a class called `Rectangle` and initialize its constructor with a `height` and `width` property.

-    - Give it a method called `calcArea` that will return its `width` multiplied by its `height`
+    - Give it a method called `calculateArea` that will return its `width` multiplied by its `height`

 2. Create a class called `Animal` with a constructor that accepts a `name` parameter.

-    - Give the class a method called `speak` that will return the `name` concatenated with the word speaks at the end
+    - Give the class a method called `speak` that will return the `name` concatenated with the phrase `" speaks"` at the end

-3. Create another class called Dog and extend it to inherit from the Animal class
+3. Create another class called `Dog` and `extend` it to inherit from the `Animal` class

-4. Create a new dog instance and check if you can call the speak method on it
+4. Create a new dog instance and check if you can call the `speak` method on it

+    - Override the `speak` method in the `Dog` class so that when a dog speaks it says the `"woof!"`

 ## Workshop